matrix-construct/construct/include/ircd/db/README.md

 In practice we create a column to present a single property in a JSON object.
 There is no recursion and we also must know the name of the property in advance to specify a descriptor for it.
-In practice we create a column for each property in the Matrix event object and then optimize that column specifically for that property.
+Applied, we create a column for each property in the Matrix event object† and then optimize that column specifically for that property.

 ```
 {